pliddy-com/recipes-next/README.md

 # Patrick's Recipes

+This application is a tool I created for collecting and organizing my personal collection of recipes.
+At the start, these recipes were stored in a variety of digital and off-line formats, including browser bookmarks, assorted digital documents, and old-school paper notebooks.

+In a first pass at solving the problems, I copied all the content for about 60 recipes into Google Docs using a template for each recipe.
+Since all the content was being captured in a consistent, structured format, it seemed like an ideal opportunity to use Contentful as a headless content managment system (CMS) to store and manage the recipe content.

-This is a tool for collecting and organizing my personal recipes.
-The UI is optimized for using on a mobile device propped on the kitchen counter where the screen is viewed at a greater distance than when the device is held in the hand.
+I then built a React front end for viewing the recipes.
+The UI is optimized for using on a mobile device placed on a kitchen counter since the screen is viewed at a greater distance than when the device is traditionally held in the hand.

-Using Next.js Static Site Generation to pre-render the site and globally distributing files with AWS S3 and CloudFront as a global CDN.
+Since the application was originally intended simply for my own use, I did not worry about any of the technical issues inherent in React apps, such as performance or being bot-friendly.

+After building the inital React application and manually deploying it to an S3 bucket on Amazon Web Services (AWS), I decided to take the opportunity to leverage a more modern technology stack including:

+- <a href="https://nextjs.org/" target="_blank">Next.js</a> 🔗 with Static Site Generation

+- <a href="https://www.contentful.com/" target="_blank">Contentful</a> 🔗 as a Headless CMS

+- <a href="https://www.typescriptlang.org/" target="_blank">Typescript</a> 🔗

+- <a href="https://graphql.org/" target="_blank">GraphQL</a> 🔗 with dynamic type generation using <a href="https://the-guild.dev/graphql/codegen"
+  target="_blank">GraphQL Code Generator</a> 🔗

+- <a href="https://mui.com/" target="_blank">Material UI</a> 🔗 Material UI with custom theme

+- Serverless deployment on a global content delivery network (CDN) using <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a> 🔗 and <a href="https://aws.amazon.com/cloudfront/" target="_blank">Cloudfront</a> 🔗 with <a href="https://aws.amazon.com/lambda/edge/" target="_blank">lambda@edge</a> 🔗 for middleware functions

+- CI/CD using <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> 🔗 for quality control scans and build and deploy automation triggered through merged pull requests or webhooks called when content is published.

 The deployed site can be viewed at <a href="https://recipes.pliddy.com" target="_blank">recipes.pliddy.com</a> 🔗.

-## Features

-- Next.js with Static Site Generation
-- Typescript
-- Material UI with custom theme
-- GraphQL with dynamic type generation
-- Contentful as Headless CMS
-- Serverless Deployment using AWS
-  - S3
-  - Cloudfront
-  - lambda@edge for middleware functions
-- CI/CD using GitHub Actions
-  - Quality control scans
-  - Build and deploy
-  - Webhook trigger on scheduled publish

 ## Project Description

-This is a <a href="https://nextjs.org/" target="_blank">Next.js</a> 🔗 project bootstrapped with <a href="https://github.com/vercel/next.js/tree/canary/packages/create-next-app" target="_blank">`create-next-app`</a> 🔗.
+This is a Next.js project bootstrapped with <a href="https://github.com/vercel/next.js/tree/canary/packages/create-next-app" target="_blank">`create-next-app`</a> 🔗.

 First, run the development server: